Yemen's Houthi rebels attack another ship in the Red Sea, killing 3

 Magic Seas crew abandoned the vessel

-The Houthis on Sunday attacked the Liberian-flagged, Greek-owned bulk carrier Magic Seas with drones, missiles, rocket-propelled grenades and small arms fire, forcing its crew of 22 to abandon the vessel.
-The rebels later said it sank with its cargo of fertilizer and steel billets for Turkey.
+The Houthis on Sunday attacked the Liberian-flagged, Greek-owned bulk carrier Magic Seas with drones, missiles, rocket-propelled grenades and small arms fire, forcing its crew of 22 to abandon the vessel loaded with fertilizer and steel billets for Turkey.

+On Tuesday night, the Houthis released a propaganda video that included their forces hailing the vessel in English over VHF radio, threatening it.
+The footage included masked Houthi gunmen later boarding the empty vessel, likely on Monday following the crew escaping.

+The gunmen stormed the ship's bridge, running over broken glass.
+They then appeared in drone footage chanting the Houthis' slogan: "God is the greatest; death to America; death to Israel; curse the Jews; victory to Islam."
+Finally, explosives likely planted on the vessel exploded, sinking it.
+The Houthis released a similar video after their attack on the tanker Sounion in August 2024.

 "It is the first such attack against a commercial vessel in 2025, a serious escalation endangering maritime security in a vital waterway for the region and the world," the EU warned.
 "These attacks directly threaten regional peace and stability, global commerce and freedom of navigation as a global public good.
 They can negatively impact the already dire humanitarian situation in Yemen."